Height and type: Sometimes listed as a 75-foot cascade falls, but there is over 100 feet of cascade from top to bottom

 Notable Wildlife: terrestrial mollusks, woodland salamanders, northern red-legged frogs

-Interesting History: In 1913 work began on the Columbia River Highway, and by 1915 it had reached Columbia County, finally allowing our cities to be connected by automobile.
-It started as a mere graded dirt road, but between 1917 and 1920 the highway was paved for the first time.
-The stretch of highway near Prescott passed under both “Jack Falls” and “Little Jack Falls”.
-Due to these falls and great views of the Columbia River, the locale became a minor tourist spot.
-There were even postcards made.
+Interesting History: In 1913, work began on the Columbia River Highway.
+By 1915 it had reached Columbia County, allowing our cities to be connected by automobile.
+The highway started as a mere graded dirt road, but was paved between 1917 and 1920.
+The stretch of Columbia River Highway near Prescott passed under both “Jack Falls” and “Little Jack Falls”.
+This locale became a minor tourist spot due to these falls and great views of the Columbia River, and postcards were made.

-More information and pictures of the highway and old falls, and what became of them, can be found in our post “Old Highway 30 and Little Jack Falls“.
+More information and pictures of the highway and old falls, and what became of them, is in our post “Old Highway 30 and Little Jack Falls“.